 Technical implementations of advanced formatting

 Now that we know why formatting is important and what the main rules of good formatting are, the next logical question is usually: How do I apply this kind of formatting to my content without spending hours on it.

-Nowadays, most WordPress themes offer plenty of short codes that allow you to somewhat create decent formatting but most of the time, these are cumbersome to use.
+Nowadays, most WordPress themes offer plenty of short codes that

 I personally use Thrive Content Builder (review) to create most of my pages and posts.
 Thrive is real What you see is what you get page builder and you do not need to keep reloading your pages to see what they’re going to look like.